techgaun/ex_mustang/README.md

 - `ExMustang.Responders.Isup` - checks if a site is up or not via isitup.org API
 - `ExMustang.Responders.RandomInsult` - insults a user with random insults from randominsults.net
 - `ExMustang.Responders.HTTPCat` - gets a cat for corresponding http status code
+- `ExMustang.Responders.Howdoi` - tries to find answer for programming questions

 For Google Maps search, you have to set `GOOGLE_API_KEY` which has access to call google places api.